cloudogu/gitops-patterns/README.md

 ### Promotion

-We understand promotions as the process of deploying applications to different environments.
+We understand the term "promotion" as the process of deploying applications to different environments.
-Sometimes, the term "promotion" is prefixed with other words: [Release](https://codefresh.io/blog/how-to-model-your-gitops-environments-and-promote-releases-between-them/)/[Application](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro)/[Environment](https://github.com/kostis-codefresh/gitops-environment-promotion)/[Workload](https://www.weave.works/blog/kubernetes-workload-promotion-in-gitops-cd-pipelines)/[Change](https://twitter.com/argoproj/status/1642527308450873345) Promotion
+Sometimes, the term "promotion" is prefixed with other words: [Release](https://codefresh.io/blog/how-to-model-your-gitops-environments-and-promote-releases-between-them/)/[Application](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro)/[Environment](https://github.com/kostis-codefresh/gitops-environment-promotion)/[Workload](https://www.weave.works/blog/kubernetes-workload-promotion-in-gitops-cd-pipelines)/[Change](https://twitter.com/argoproj/status/1642527308450873345).

 For promotion, we see different sets of patterns:
 * one regarding the modelling of environments and